Your New Intranet Starts Here

 By successfully aligning the internal and external communication, Cornell has strengthened Target’s brand reputation.
 His carefully chosen, empathetic language builds deep trust with stakeholders both inside and outside the company.

-To support executive communications, MyHub offers an all-in-one intranet software solution.
-This platform integrates multiple tools designed to deliver important executive messages effectively, including news feeds, blogs, discussion forums, instant messaging, and employee surveys.
+Want to bring your corporate communication to the next level?
+Try out MyHub!
+Our platform integrates multiple tools designed to deliver important corporate messages effectively, including news feeds, blogs, discussion forums, instant messaging, and employee surveys.
 Learn more by signing up for a free 14-day trial today, or request a free demo from one of our design experts.

 FAQ Section